xvitaly/srcrepair/docs/help/source/modules.rst

 Muted players manager
 ==========================================

-With the help of this module you can easily control list of muted and ignored players in selected game.
+With the help of this module you can easily control the list of muted and ignored players in a selected game.

 To add a new row, just start typing text in the last cell.

 SteamID32 (legacy) and SteamIDv3 formats are only supported.
-Legacy entry can be converted to a new one by pressing **Convert SteamID format** button on main toolbar or from context menu.
+Legacy entry can be converted to a new one by pressing **Convert SteamID format** button on the main toolbar or from context menu.

-To remove currently selected row, press **Remove selected row** button on main toolbar, or press **Delete** on keybooard.
+To remove currently selected row, press **Remove selected row** button on the main toolbar, or press **Delete** on keybooard.
 You can select and remove multiple rows at once.

-If you want to show selected user profile in Web browser, press **Open Steam profile** button on main toolbar or from context menu.
+If you want to show selected user profile in Web browser, press **Open Steam profile** button on the main toolbar or from context menu.

-Press **Save** button on main toolbar to save changes.
+Press **Save** button on the main toolbar to save changes.

 If safe clean is enabled (green light in status bar), backup file will be created automatically.
 You can restore or delete it on :ref:`BackUps <backups-about>` tab.